-Feature: Community and culture come first at City College Norwich Page 12 Rethinking education in the era of the talent economy The government must take steps to reform the apprenticeship levy Bring in the reinforcements: how parents can raise aspirations Stay in the know with an FE Week subscription, from as little as £1 per week.
-FE Week is the essential read for the FE & skills sector. future edition please click on the 'advertise' link at the top of the page on feweek.co.uk or contact: E: advertising@feweek.co.uk T: 020 81234 778 FE Week is owned and published by Lsect Ltd. The views expressed within the publication are those of the authors named, and are not necessarily those of FE Week.
+Feature: Community and culture come first at City College Norwich Page 12

+Rethinking education in the era of the talent economy Page 16

+The government must take steps to reform the apprenticeship levy Page 16

+Bring in the reinforcements: how parents can raise aspirations Page 17 SUBSCRIBE Stay in the know with an FE Week subscription, from as little as £1 per week.
+FE Week is the essential read for the FE & skills sector.
+Visit feweek.co.uk/subscribe or email subscriptions@feweek.co.uk ADVERTISE WITH US If you are interested in placing a product or job advert in a future edition please click on the 'advertise' link at the top of the page on feweek.co.uk or contact: E: advertising@feweek.co.uk T: 020 81234 778 DISCLAIMER FE Week is owned and published by Lsect Ltd. The views expressed within the publication are those of the authors named, and are not necessarily those of FE Week.
 Lsect Ltd or any of its employees.
 While we try to ensure that the information we provide is correct, mistakes do occur and we cannot guarantee the accuracy of our material.
-The design of the printed newspaper and of the website is copyright of Lsect Ltd and material from the newspaper should not be reproduced without prior permi you wish to reproduce an article from either the printed paper or the website, both the article's author and FE Week must be referenced (to not do so would be an infringement on copyright).
-Lsect Ltd is not responsible for the content of any external internet sites linked to. lease address any complaints to the editor Learning & Skills Events, Consultancy and Training Ltd 161-165 Greenwich High Road London SE10 8JA T: 020 8123 4778 E: news@feweek.co.uk
+The design of the printed newspaper and of the website is copyright of Lsect Ltd and material from the newspaper should not be reproduced without prior permi you wish to reproduce an article from either the printed paper or the website, both the article's author and FE Week must be referenced (to not do so would be an infringement Lsect Ltd is not responsible for the content of any external internet sites linked to. lease address any complaints to the editor Learning & Skills Events Consultancy and Training Ltd 161-165 Greenwich High Road London SE10 8JA T: 020 8123 4778 FE WEEK IS PROUD TO BE A MEMBER OF